 The Hollister Ranch is a 14,400 acre area of land located south of Point Conception, at the northernmost edge of the area known as "Southern California."
 The Ranch is a cattle ranch that is sparsely developed with homes on large, agriculturally zoned, 100 acre parcels.
 The Ranch contains approximately 8.5 miles of Pacific Ocean shoreline, an area characterized as empty points and coves, rolling hillsides, and beach bluffs.
+A detailed history of this land is available in books at The Gaviota Store and at this link.

 How do Partnership Interests & Building Rights work at the Hollister Ranch?